Review: Disney’s Old Key West Resort

 While quite charming to adults, Old Key West has no real kid appeal compared to spectacularly-appealing alternatives like the Villas at Disney’s Wilderness Lodge and the Villas at the Animal Kingdom Lodge.

 Old Key West Convenience.

-That said, its distance, sprawling layout, and five bus stops make it among the least convenient of the Walt Disney World resorts.
+That said, its distance, sprawling layout–with many services far from most rooms–and five bus stops make it among the least convenient of the Walt Disney World resorts.

 OTHER DISTINCTIVE FEATURES OF OLD KEY WEST RESORT